cornerstonejs/cornerstoneTools/README.md

 cornerstoneTools is a library built on top of [cornerstone](https://github.com/chafey/cornerstone) that provides a set of common tools needed in medical imaging to work with images and stacks of images.

+View the [live examples](https://rawgithub.com/chafey/cornerstoneTools/master/examples/index.html) to see this library in action!

+View the [simple image viewer](http://chafey.github.io/cornerstoneDemo/) built on cornerstone.

 Status
 ------

-**Project Status: Alpha**
+**Project Status: Alpha (Stable) **

 NOTE: Project is currently under active development - functionality is not complete, bugs exist, APIs will change and documentation is missing or not correct.

-View the [live examples](https://rawgithub.com/chafey/cornerstoneTools/master/examples/index.html) to see the library in action!
+The implemented functionality is considered fairly stable.

+Make sure to visit the [wiki](https://github.com/chafey/cornerstoneTools/wiki) for more information.

 Install
 -------